-With bamboo, it grows fast enough that the impact to nature of cutting it down is minimal in comparison to traditional wood.
-Bamboo is trendy because it is similar to hardwood flooring.
+Bamboo grows fast enough that the impact to nature of cutting it down is minimal in comparison to traditional wood flooring.
+Bamboo is trendy natural material because it is similar to hardwood flooring.
 It holds up well to heavy use even in high-traffic areas, while still maintaining its beautiful appearance.

 Be careful when purchasing any reclaimed, recycled, or sustainable flooring material.
 As demand for these items increases, many low-quality versions are popping up on the market.
 Especially in the market of bamboo flooring, as it has jumped ahead in the race for market share.